 Supposedly we’re looking at 15000 “events” on 2 AAA batteries… MQTT and REST API support, status LED, RTC, temperature sensor, 3v3 out, ESP8266 running at 160Mhz… digital and analog input.. in fact, here’s a copy of their data sheet – MQTT back to local Node-Red floats my boat and MQTT responses come back in Node-Red no problem.

-By April 2021 I’ve had a while to play with these devices.
-I long ago abandoned using a single battery as for me there were issues with impedance (cheap batteries).
+By April 2021 I’d had a while to play with these devices.
+I long ago abandoned using a single battery as, for me, there were issues with impedance (cheap batteries).

 I’ve made recommendations for future shipping so we can ignore the third sample – now in the bin.
 Both of the others work fine but as I have limited capacitors to hand, I simply series’d up two AAA batteries.